rhiot/gitbook/contributing/index.md

 # Contributing

-Rhiot is an Open Source project released licensed by Apache
+Rhiot is an Open Source project licensed by Apache

 ## Getting in touch